 Sims says her calling in jewelry design has been a lifetime in the making, and she’s on a mission to be taken seriously.
 She still relies on Dottie Sims’ estate sale and flea market finds: “My mom e-mails me all the time,” she says.
 Sims’ line reflects her mother’s penchant for elegance and restraint, and it’s remarkably well-constructed.
 “I’ve become meticulous,” says Sims about her pieces, and she judges each on whether or not she’d wear it out.

-Rather than opening a glitzy boutique in Newport or Laguna, Sims presents her “Grayce” collection through the Home Shopping Network, where she can talk to her audience about her pieces and how to wear them.
-“It gave my jewelry its personality,” she says.
+Rather than opening glitzy boutiques in cities like Chicago, she presents her Grayce collection through the Home Shopping Network, where she can talk to her audience about her pieces and how to wear them.
+“It gave my jewelry its personality,” says Sims.
 “And the jewelry is so me… and a lot of my jewelry is what you do with it.”
-She is also selling it through local retailers, like Skye Montgomery boutique in Corona del Mar and Fred Segal in Beverly Hills, selecting pieces that would work with each city’s own distinct dress code.
-Clearly, she is doing something right.
+She is also selling it through local retailers, like the SHE boutique in Highland Park, selecting pieces that would work with each city’s own distinct dress code.
+Clearly she is doing something right.

 Gracing the cover of French Vogue in 1999 catapulted her into superstardom.
 She springboarded to covers for Sports Illustrated, and then to a hosting gig at MTV’s now-defunct House of Style, which established Sims as more than just another pretty face; she’d become something of a force to be reckoned with.
 Campaigns for Victoria’s Secret, Cover Girl and Old Navy soon secured Sims’ position at the top.